univention/univention-corporate-server/doc/developer-reference/updater.rst

-Additional components can be added as separate repositories using |UCSUCRV|\ s :samp:`repository/online/component/…`, which are described in :ref:`chap-repoadd` and manual.
+Additional components can be added as separate repositories using |UCSUCRV|\ s :samp:`repository/online/component/…`, which are described in :ref:`chap-repo-add` and manual.
 Setting the variable :samp:`…/version` can be used to mark a component as required (for certain UCS versions), which blocks an upgrade until the component is available for the specific release(es).